mikhail-github/ansible_borgbackup_client/README.md

 	backup_server_user: "borg"

-Path for create a repository for a host
+Path for create a repository for a host:

 	backup_repos_path

-Or define one repository for all hosts
+Or define one repository for all hosts:

 	#backup_repository: "general_repo"